swiftlang/swift/docs/StandardLibraryProgrammersManual.md

 1. Library Organization
     1. What files are where
+        1. Brief about CMakeLists
+	1. Brief about GroupInfo.json
     1. What tests are where
         1. Furthermore, should there be a split between whitebox tests and blackbox tests?
     1. What benchmarks are where